-Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
-Completed 2 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
+Number 1 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
+2 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
 Note - timescale is linked to and dependent on successful implementation of IT rollout and upgrade identified in 1. above.
 This is also an improvement item in relation to Operational & Financial Efficiency.
 This item relies on assistance from colleagues in CGI and Service Development.
 On site verification covid delayed.
-Electronic Plan viewing on site Electronic verification cont'd 22/23 3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
+Electronic verification cont'd 22/23 3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
 This item relies on assistance from colleagues in Service Development.
 Covid delayed.
 Continued 22/23 4 Following the introduction of the Building Standards Professional Competency Framework (Professional Framework), implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
 Ongoing & Continued 22/23